MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-offline.md

  microsoft-r-open-mro-3.4.1
 ```

-Microsoft .NET Core 1.1 is used for operationalization:
+Microsoft .NET Core 1.1, used for operationalization, must be added to Ubuntu:

 ```
  dotnet-host